mozilla/treeherder/docs/infrastructure/administration.md

 is via direct access to our read-only RDS MySQL replica.
 Both ActiveData and Mozilla's ReDash instance use this approach.

+NOTE: Don't forget to try running `./manage.py runserver` with the user created before sending credentials to the user.

+NOTE2: Certain symbols (e.g. '%') in a password would work via MySql, however, fail via Django

 Each user should be given a unique MySQL username, created by [connecting](#connecting-to-rds-instances) to the master production RDS instance (not the replica) and running these SQL statements: